Are You Listening? 5 Reasons You Don’t Listen!

 5. People don't speak clearly

-Not all of the problem is you the listener.
-Poor speakers make it difficult on listeners.
-That means when you become an Observational Listener, you help the communication process when you ask questions that help clarify what the speaker is saying, if you have access to them.
+Not all the problem is you as the listener.
+Poor speakers make it difficult for listeners.
+That means when you become an Observational Listener, you help the communication process by asking questions that clarify what the speaker is saying, if you have access to them.

 If you want to improve your listening, it takes discipline and energy!